naomiyaki/kamajii/README.md

 Has an example ipc promise.
 If this is working, you'll see a message in the Electron/Window console from the main process.

 `src/main.js` (line 78)
 Returns a message to the promise in the renderer and also runs code in the main process.
-If this is working, you'll see a node console log that a message has been recieved from the renderer.
+If this is working, you'll see a Node console log that a message has been recieved from the renderer.

 ### Drop-in Dev Tool setup
 Electron recently changed the way Dev Tools are loaded, and you now have to download them to your system somewhere and instantiate them within the app.
-Kamajii simplifies this a little bit* by providing a folder to put them in, and a couple of sample lines that will load extensions in that folder.
+Kamajii simplifies this a little bit by providing a folder to put them in, and a couple of sample lines that will load extensions in that folder.
 By default this is setup for React and Redux, but you should be able to set this up with [any of the extensions listed by Electron](https://www.electronjs.org/docs/tutorial/devtools-extension#supported-devtools-extensions).

 The easiest way I've found to download the extension is by installing it in your local version of Google Chrome, then finding the extension files on your system, and putting them into the folder below.